NREL/SOEP-QSS/README.md

 ### Function

 * A simple linear function is provided.
-* A sample nonlinear function is included.
+* Sample nonlinear functions are included.
 * We'll need a general purpose function approach for the JModelica-generated code: probably a function class that calls back to a provided function.

 ## Performance